n1ru4l/envelop/.changeset/tame-dingos-invite.md

 '@envelop/core': minor
 ---

-Allow lazy loading plugins in `enableIf`.
-Avoid running the init flow of plugin if value is false.
+Allow functions returning a plugin in `enableIf` and lazy load plugin by avoiding running the init flow of plugin if value is false.